 The digital era has already changed business models on both sides of the bancassurance partnership.
 Consequently, bancassurance is also heavily affected, and Covid19 has only fueled the effect.
 Fewer people are visiting bank premises, and yet customers still want to have an opportunity to be served by highly competent bankers.
 Bancassurers can increase sales by providing customers with omnichannel engagement and leveraging all channels in a coordinated way.

-According to the Finalta’s survey, from 2016 to 2017, when much of Europe experienced stagnating growth, new business sales by digital champions grew by 17 per cent, significantly outpacing sales growth of all other players.
+According to Finalta’s survey, from 2016 to 2017, when much of Europe experienced stagnating growth, new business sales by digital champions grew by 17 percent, significantly outpacing the sales growth of all other players.
 Asseco, a leading IT company in the CEE region, enables bancassurance partners to achieve this with the LIVE product family.
-LIVE is an integration of both insurer’s and bank’s resources to establish state-of-the-art omnichannel customer experience.
+LIVE is an integration of both insurers’ and banks’ resources to establish a state-of-the-art omnichannel customer experience.

-For more information on how ASEE and LIVE product family can support implementation of successful and fruitful bancassurance cooperation, please contact us on the link https://live.asseco.com/contact/.
+For more information on how can Live product family can support the implementation of successful and fruitful bancassurance cooperation.